MalindiFrank/4Insights/README.md

 ### Contributing

-Contributions are welcome!
+Contributions are encouraged!
 Please follow these steps:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature-name`)
+2. Create a feature branch (`git checkout -b feature-name-here`)
-3. Commit your changes (`git commit -m "Add feature"`)
+3. Commit your changes (`git commit -m "Add a descriptive msg here"`)
-4. Push to your branch (`git push origin feature-name`)
+4. Push to your branch (`git push origin feature-name-here`)
 5. Create a pull request

 Please respect the **privacy-first principles** when adding features.